hjrgrn/async-chat/README.md

 # Async Chat

-Asynchronous chat written using [tokio](https://tokio.rs/) for practicing purpose.
+Asynchronous encrypted chat written using [tokio](https://tokio.rs/) for practicing purpose.
 Don't use it into production.

 ## Dependencies